HumicCoils/miko_token/TO_DO.md

 - [ ] All programs initialized (PDAs exist)
 - [ ] All authorities transferred correctly
 - [ ] Deployer wallet has liquidity funds ready
-- [ ] Keeper bot running with dynamic exclusion monitoring
+- [ ] Keeper bot running with dynamic pool detection monitoring
 - [ ] Launch script tested and ready
 - [ ] Team ready for staged deployment
 - [ ] Monitoring dashboard active
 - [ ] Emergency procedures documented

-This checklist ensures a perfect, production-ready implementation with fixed 5% fee and dynamic exclusion system.
+This checklist ensures a perfect, production-ready implementation with fixed 5% fee on all transfers and dynamic pool exclusion system for rewards only.